Having a beard is serious business. So, avoid choosing the wrong style for your face with our list of 15 beard styles for men.

 Look Like: Robert Downey, Jr.

-Face Shape: Square or oval
+Face Shape: Heart, oval, round, or square

 Look Like: Brad Pitt

 Let’s settle this right now: A true goatee is almost never worn, and almost never worn well.
 It is nothing but the beard you might see on a billy goat, hence the name.
-It covers only the chin and doesn’t reach past the sides of the mouth.
-It doesn’t bear a moustache, though finding one without it is as rare as a French restaurant in Detroit.
-In the picture, Mr. Pitt has a mpustache, because only reckless fools try to get away with rocking the Goat alone.
+Traditionally, goatee beard styles cover only the chin and don’t reach past the sides of the mouth.
+And they aren’t supposed to bear a moustache, but finding one without it is as rare in recent years.
+However, in the picture above, Mr. Pitt has a moustache. – because only the most reckless of men take on the classic goatee style.

-5. Extended Goatee
+5. Extended Goatee Beard Style

-Face Shape: Ovoid or square
+Face Shape: Diamond, heart, oval, or square

 Look Like: Ryan Gosling

-6. Mutton Chops
+6. Mutton Chops Beard Style

-Face Shape: Circular or squared
+Face Shape: Oblong, square, or triangle

 Look Like: Motherluvin’ Wolverine

-7. Full Beard
+7. Full Beard Style